-When you lose a loved one due to someone else’s negligent or careless actions, you shouldn’t have to worry about having to pay for your loved one’s medical or funeral expenses while you grieve your loss.
+When you lose a loved one due to someone else’s negligent or reckless behavior, you shouldn’t have to worry about having to pay for your loved one’s medical expenses or funeral expenses while you grieve your loss.
 At the same time, you should not have to try and handle a wrongful death claim on your own.
-Instead, you should speak with our wrongful death lawyer in Phoenix who can handle all the legal aspects of your case and recover compensation you deserve.
+Instead, you should speak with our Phoenix wrongful death lawyers who can handle all the legal aspects of your case and recover the financial compensation you deserve.

 For more than 20 years, Gerber Injury Law has been standing beside the injured and fighting for the financial damages they deserve, and in that time we have been able to obtain over $55 million in compensation.
 We make sure to fully inform our clients of their rights and options before moving forward with an injury claim.
 We fight hard to get what they deserve and are relentless in our pursuit of fair compensation.